chinamike65/hugo-tuolesi/content/book3/book3en.md

 Severe killing means killing arhats, fathers and mothers, and killing;

-moderate killings means killing large animals;
+Moderate killings means killing large animals;

-mild killings means killing small animals.
+Mild killings means killing small animals.

 In addition, there is no difference between letting others kill and committing suicide by yourself, and instigating others to kill is more serious.